 Pin the left and right wings to the opposite sides of the body about 2 1/2-inches below the top of the front body panel just behind where the front panel and the side panels meet.
 They should be parallel to one another and be curving towards the back of the bird.

-Using a length of the black embroidery thread sew them on at the same time by passing the needle through the middle of the body to the opposite wing.
+Using a length of the black embroidery floss sew them on at the same time by passing the needle through the middle of the body to the opposite wing.
 Use a long needle and squish the penguin as much as you have to to get the needle to come through to the opposite side.
 You can always re-fluff the body later, stuffing is pretty forgiving.
 Keep going back and forth through the body like this and attach the wings with a doubled cross stitch.
 Tie a knot on the inside of one of the wing joints and hide the thread end by passing it through the stuffing as illustrated in the stuffing section.

 Pin the feet onto the flat section of the bottom of the body so they are a bit splayed.